 Students learned a great deal about developing a product, how to handle money and how it is necessary to work together to make a business successful.

 Students could pick from four areas, woodcraft, candy, crafts and baking to create products.
 Snow globes, made with little jars, broken Christmas tree ornaments and little objects the acted as the center of the globe, proved to be very popular as were wooden reindeer that earned the biggest profit, Nelson said.

 Students had to fill out loan applications, take out a loan, purchase materials, maintain a budget, develop a logo (a very popular part of the project), make product signs and other elements to make the product profitable.

 Working as teams, students learned cooperation, contribution, communication and focus were necessary to get the product made and sold to the other students in the school.

 Many teams were able to sell out and all but one team made a profit.

 Students shared their profit with the Pratt Area Humane Society, the Pratt Christian Food Bank and some kept a little profit for themselves to spend at the school for other projects, Nelson said.

-Page 2 of 2 - While the students were learning about profit, Superintendent Mike Sanders was learning that a tree spade would be available to the school and area farmers were donating cedar trees to replace the pine trees that died in the shelterbelt on the north side of the bleachers on the football field.
+While the students were learning about profit, Superintendent Mike Sanders was learning that a tree spade would be available to the school and area farmers were donating cedar trees to replace the pine trees that died in the shelterbelt on the north side of the bleachers on the football field.